EMS-TU-Ilmenau/Flow/README.md

 Optionally, install the package using `pip install .` or `pip install --user .`

+No dependencies needed, even for the GUI.
+Runs on Python 2 and 3 and macOS, Linux and Windows.

 #### Backend
 To use the backend ([graph](flow/graph.py) and [node](flow/node.py)) without the GUI, run [test_graph.py](test_graph.py) with a graph file as argument: